daltonmatos/kk2-firmware/Readme.txt

 8. Repeat from step #4 (with a different input rate) if required.

 This is the recommended procedure for SL P gain tuning:
-1. Center your potentiometer on Aux2.
+1. Center your potentiometer assigned to AUX2.
 2. Go to the 'Remote Tuning' screen and select SL gain tuning mode and a suitable input rate.
 3. You can now try adjusting your potentiometers to learn which one controls the P gain, but remember to center it before leaving.
 You will also see how much the gain value will change based on your input rate selection.
 4. Return to the SAFE screen by pressing the BACK button twice.
 The status text will show the selected tuning mode.